 To determine your office space requirements, consider your employee count, workspace layout, and additional facilities like meeting rooms and collaboration areas.
 A common benchmark is 100-200 sq ft per employee, depending on sector and working style.
 Hybrid models may reduce desk needs but increase shared space requirements.

-As of 2025, companies typically allocate 150 sq ft per employee, but this varies by industry.
+Companies typically allocate 150 sq ft per employee, but this varies by industry.
 Coworking spaces often use 100-125 sq ft per person, while legal and finance firms require 200-500 sq ft for private offices and client spaces.
 Industry shifts toward hybrid work have influenced these figures.

 Does hybrid working mean businesses need less office space?